Combinatorial description of the cohomology of the affine flag variety: Preliminaries

 \subsection{Fomin-Kirillov algebra}

-We review some facts about the Fomin-Kirillov algebra proved in \cite{FK99}. \begin{definition} For a fixed positive integer $n$, let $\fk$ be the the free algebra generated by $\{[ij]: i,j\in \mathbb{Z},1\leq i<j \leq n\}$ with the following relations:
+We review some facts about the Fomin-Kirillov algebra proved in \cite{FK99}. \begin{definition} For a fixed positive integer $n$, let $\fk$ be the free algebra over $\mathbb{Q}$ generated by $\{[ij]: i,j\in \mathbb{Z},1\leq i<j \leq n\}$ with the following relations:

 \end{definition} Let $\theta_i$ be the Dunkl elements defined by $\sum_{j\neq i}[ij]$.
 Here for $i<j$, $[ji]$ is the same as $-[ij]$.
 Then the $\theta_i$'s commute pairwise for all $i$.
 Moreover, all symmetric functions in Dunkl elements vanish in $\fk$ and these are all relations between $\theta_i$.
-Therefore, the commutative subalgebra generated by Dunkl elements is isomorphic to the cohomology of the flag variety (see \cite{FK99}).
+Therefore, the commutative subalgebra generated by Dunkl elements is isomorphic to the cohomology of the flag variety, proved by Fomin and Kirillov in \cite{FK99}.
+Under the isomorphism, a Dunkl element $\theta_i$ sends to $\xi_{Fl_n}^{s_{i+1}}-\xi_{Fl_n}^{s_{i}}$.